Contraculto/sortino/README.md

 Go to /settings and set you source and destination directories.

-Images are taken from the source dir and move to folders in the destination dir.
+Images are taken from the source dir and moved to folders in the destination dir.

 You can create as many directories as you want, they automatically appear as options in the browser.